 You also need to ensure your warehouse is safe and that everyone there is well trained.
 Any accidents are your responsibility unless you’ve properly covered yourself.
 Insurance is needed.
 Accidents happen in transit all the time especially if you’re using vans or trucks on the road so make sure you get the right insurance to cover you and your drivers.
 You also need to cover yourself by doing the right levels of driver checks.
 Make sure they have the correct licenses to deliver the loads you need to carry.

-Otherwise you could find yourself in hot water.
-Training is a must too, especially if driver’s are using different vehicles for the first time.
+Otherwise, you could find yourself in hot water.
+Training is a must too, especially if drivers are using different vehicles for the first time.
+If you have a commercial truck, you must be sure you have the proper commercial trucking insurance coverage.
+Having inadequate insurance coverage can leave you with a lot of risks.
 Always put safety at the front of what you do because it allows less chance of cargo to be damaged too, keeping clients happy.

 Find Your Niche